 Application for the Practicum Capstone Course or Internship

-Students gain admission to LME 590 or LME 592 by permission of the instructor, completion of 24 hours of course work including LME 501, 512, 535, and 537; and admission to candidacy (Form D on file).
+Students gain admission to LME 590 or LME 592 by permission of the instructor, completion of 24 hours of course work including LME 501, 512, 535, and 537; and research tool.
 Students must not have any outstanding incomplete courses remaining in their program of study to be eligible for the practicum.
 Students who do not have prior teacher certification and who are seeking LMS certification must be admitted to WKU Professional Education before being admitted into the internship.
-Students with no Form D on file, or who lack teacher certifiation and have not been admitted to Professional Education, must contact their advisor immediately.
-DO NOT complete this application.
+Students who lack teacher certification and have not been admitted to Professional Education, must contact their advisor immediately.
 Students must fulfill the above requirements and complete the Application for the Practicum form below to be eligible to enroll in the class.

 The LME Portfolio Process